Quickstart

 Installation

-It is trivial using the NuGet package.
+Installation is straightforward using the NuGet package.

 PM> Install-Package SmartReader